rak-shit/MERN-stack-Todo/README.md

 ## To run the server:

-Go to the server directory and type the following command on the command line:
+Go to the server directory and type the following commands on the command line:

+`npm install`

+and

 `nodemon index.js`